sdiehl/wiwinwlh/tutorial.md

 module.
 These bottoms exist because the operations [cannot be defined in native Haskell](https://downloads.haskell.org/~ghc/7.10.3/docs/html/users_guide/primitives.html).
 Such operations are baked into the compiler at a very low level.
-However, this module exists so that Haddock can generate documentation for these primativeb operations, while the looping syntax serves as a placeholder for the actual implementation of the primops.
+However, this module exists so that [Haddock](#haddock) can generate documentation for these primative operations, while the looping syntax serves as a placeholder for the actual implementation of the primops.

 Perhaps the most common introduction to bottoms is writing a partial function that does not have [exhaustive](#exhaustiveness) pattern matching defined.
 For